pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 instanceType: m5.xlarge
 minSize: 2
 ```
-You should use a name and region here to reflect the version of Pega Platform you want to deploy and specify the region in which your cluster will run.
+Pega Platform deployments support commercial and GovCloud regions.
+Use a name and region here to reflect the version of Pega Platform you want to deploy and specify the region in which your cluster will run.
+Clients deploying to GovCloud region should specify a valid GovCloud region.

 2. To create your Amazon EKS cluster and Windows and Linux worker nodes, from your /EKS-demo folder, enter.